On the Natural Gradient of the Evidence Lower Bound: Introduction

-In Section \ref{basic} we are going to review basic information-geometric structures, thereby introducing the notation used in this article.
-That section also includes results from the previous work \cite{ay2020locality} on which this article is based.
-Section \ref{target} introduces the prime objective of learning, minimising the Kullback-Leibler divergence from a target distribution on states of the visible units and briefly outlines its relation to the ELBO.
-Section \ref{extendedpr} deals with the analysis of the optimisation problem for the extended full system and relates it to the prime optimisation problem defined for its visible part.
-This section contains the main results of this article.
-Section \ref{natelbo} relates these results to the ELBO, thereby making statements on its natural gradient.
+In this article, we follow two story lines, one referring to the evidence and its lower bound and one referring to corresponding Kullback-Leibler divergences.
+We use the former story line to formulate the main problem and to convey the key findings without assuming a background in information geometry.
+The latter story line is more convenient for our information-geometric studies.
+Section \ref{target} introduces the primary objective of learning, minimizing the Kullback-Leibler divergence from a target distribution on states of the visible units, and briefly outlines its relation to the evidence and its lower bound.
+This section is generally accessible, without a background in information geometry.
+In Section \ref{basic}, we are then going to review basic information-geometric structures, thereby introducing the notation used in this article.
+This section also includes results from the previous work \citep{ay2020locality} on which this article is based.
+Section \ref{extendedpr} deals with the analysis of the optimization problem for the extended system, including visible and hidden units, and relates it to the primary optimization problem defined for its visible part.
+Section \ref{natelbo} relates these results to the evidence and its lower bound, thereby making statements on their respective natural gradients.
 Section \ref{bayesnet} concludes with a result that is particularly helpful when dealing specifically with Bayesian graphical models.